Moline-East Moline Police among local departments hosting National Night Out Against Crime events

-Robyn Shattuck, 10, and her brother Rhett, 8, walked up to East Moline Police Lt.
-David Rummery’s German shepherd, Argo, to pet the dog.
+Robyn Shattuck, 10, and her brother Rhett, 8, walked up to pet Argo, East Moline Police Lt.
+David Rummery’s German shepherd.

-Argo was more than happy to let the kids pet, as he also was happy to have one of his favorite toys in his mouth.
-The 8-year-old K9 with the sleek black coat has been with Rummery since 2016 and loves when he gets attention from children.
+Argo was more than happy to let the kids pet him.
+The 8-year-old K9 with a sleek black coat has been with Rummery since 2016 and loves when he gets attention from children.

-Argo was one of the main attractions Tuesday as the Moline and East Moline Police departments supported by the Moline and East Moline Fire departments held their joint National Night Out Against Crime at Moline’s Ben Butterworth Parkway.
+Argo was one of the main attractions Tuesday as the Moline and East Moline Police departments, supported by the cities’ fire departments, held their joint National Night Out Against Crime at Moline’s Ben Butterworth Parkway.

 “He loves kids,” Rummery said of Argo.
 “That is one of the big things we look at when we do dog selections is the ability to be social in certain environments.”

-As Moline Police Officer Eric Schultz showed off his K9, Annie, who was performing a drug search, and children petted Argo, Rummery said, “We try to maintain a good level of social work with them and still do the task at hand.
+As Moline Police Officer Eric Schultz showed off how his K9, Annie, performs a drug search, and children petted Argo, Rummery said, “We try to maintain a good level of social work with them and still do the task at hand.
 These demos are nice, getting a lot of people out here, a lot of exposure.
 It’s good acclimation for them.
 It’s a great training opportunity in a controlled environment for us to continue to work.”

 People are also reading…